Lethal-Lemurs/Bangazon-Api/README.md

 # BangazonAPI

 This is an API for Bangazon LLC.
-This API will allow user to GET/POST/PUT and (sometimes) DELETE items from the Bangazon Database.
+This API will allow a user to GET/POST/PUT and DELETE items from the Bangazon Database.
 Before you can utilize the database, there are a few things you need to make sure you have installed.

 # Installing Core Technologies